 There are tools that help workers identify the skills they possess that are transferable.
 Occupational skills, based on the O*NET classification system, are accessible in inventories and self-assessment tools that helps works identify the skills they already have and the skills they want to develop to become successful in a new career.

-The Employment and Training Administration has built several tools into its CareerOneStop suite of online modules, and its MySkillsMyFuture and MyNextMove websites, where you can search for new careers with similar skills that you already possess.
+The Employment and Training Administration has built several tools into O*NET Online and CareerOneStop suite of online modules, and its Skills Matcher, MySkillsMyFuture and MyNextMove websites, where you can search for new careers with similar skills that you already possess.